Red-boxing: State level

 In August 2022, The Philadelphia Inquirer reported that the Philadelphia Board of Ethics was considering an amendment to the city's campaign finance regulations which would explicitly ban red-boxing.
 Opponents of the amendment argued that its wording was too broad, and would also cover normal campaign messaging.
+The Board voted unanimously to approve the motion once it was amended to be more specific.